 With the impacts of these time changes in mind, it’s important that both drivers and pedestrians are aware of the measures they should take to ensure their safety both on and off the roadways.
 Some of the ways drivers and pedestrians can stay safe after ‘fall back’ include:

 Once the clocks fall back, it can be tempting to stay in bed a little longer than normal; however, it’s actually best to avoid this, especially if you know you have to drive that day.
 By getting out of bed when you normally would, you can actually jumpstart the time adjustment process.

 CHECKING HEADLIGHTS AND BRAKE LIGHTS

 Before driving off to work or to run errands later in the day, it’s important that the headlights and brake lights are working properly.
-While it is not only illegal to drive without fully functioning front and rear lights, it’s also incredibly dangerous.
+It is not only illegal to drive without fully functioning front and rear lights, it’s also incredibly dangerous.
 By ensuring both sets of lights are working, drivers can ensure others on the road can see them.

-Poor visibility at night means that the distance the driver can see is shortened.
+Poor visibility at night means the distance a driver can see is shortened.
 When this happens, it can seem like things in the road or pedestrians can appear out of nowhere.
 In order to avoid this, drivers should stick to a slower speed that can allow them to brake and maneuver when necessary to avoid causing a car accident.